i-koh/discrete-maths/README.md

 `$…$`
 ```

-Display maths are best written in a code block.
+Display maths are best written in a **code block**.
 It’s possible to use `katex` to specify the LaTeX generator instead of just `math` – KaTeX is known to be quicker to render than MathJax, which is what GitHub uses by default.

 To trigger GitHub’s **online IDE**, replace `github.com/*` with `github.dev/*` and the online editor will load.